Qailahc/Qailahc/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) My name is Qaiylah Conway🌱
 ======================================================================================================================================

-Software Development Student
+Software Developer
 ----------------------------

-As a current student at CodeSpace Academy, I am deeply immersed in their rigorous six-month Software Development course.
 My enhthusiasm for coding knows no bounds, and I thrive on tackling challenges head-on.
 When my final projects come to fruition and positively impact others or simplify their lives, I find immense satisfaction.
 Crafting apps and websites is not just a task; it's my passion.

 My software development journey has equipped me with a versatile skill set, allowing me to seamlessly bridge the gap between design concepts and their practical implementations.
 Whether I'm creating responsive web applications or other innovative solutions, I relish the opportunity to bring ideas to life through code🌱.

 * 🌍  I'm based in Cape Town, South Africa
-* 🧠  I'm learning HTML, CSS, Tailwind, JavaScript, APIs, React
+* 🧠  I'm fluent HTML, CSS, Tailwind, JavaScript, APIs, React

 ### Skills - Tech Stack